Graduate Alumni Profiles

 Dissertation Title: “Looking to its Laurels”: Representations of Cinema in American Theatre, 1915-1927

-Assistant Professor of English at Baldwin Wallace University
+Associate Professor and Chair of English and Creative Writing at Baldwin Wallace University

 TONY JARRELLS, PHD, 2002